riyuzenn/hype/README.md

 <div align="right" id="installation">
   <h1> Installation </h1>
+  <blockquote>Currently, there is alot of bugs happening on the module.
+We're not recommending you to install it yet.</blockquote>
   <p>You can install the module @ <a href="https://pypi.org/project/hypecli/">PyPI</a> (recommended). or if you want you can install the module straight on the github repo (unrecommended)
     Or, download it at <a href="https://github.com/serumstudio/hype.cli/releases">release</a> page. (recommended)</p>
   <pre><code>$ pip install hypecli</code></pre>